 Early Start for High School and GED Seeking Students

-Eligible high school, home school, and GED students may take up to two college courses per semester at any of our campuses or education centers.
+Eligible high school, home school, and GED students may take up to two college courses per semester at any of our campuses, online, or education centers.
 Some classes may be counted toward your high school graduation requirements (check with your high school counselor); all count on your college transcript and most OTC coursework will transfer to other accredited colleges.

 *Early Start should not be confused with the 'Early Leaver' term used by many high schools.
 Students graduating early from high school in December/January, should follow the getting started steps for First-Time College Students.

 The following list will help you get started at OTC:

 Apply for Admission

 Complete the application online.
 You will receive your confirmation letter within 10 business days.

 To see registration dates click here.